LiliaFramework/Lilia/documentation/docs/panels.md

 **Purpose**

-Tiny button using `liaMiniFont` for dense interfaces.
+Tiny button using `liaMiniFont` for dense interfaces with underline hover animation and selection state support.

 **Base Panel**